SteMak/aptos_coin_storage/README.md

 ## Aptos CLI
-[Aptos CLI](https://github.com/aptos-labs/aptos-core/releases?q=CLI) is the main tool needed for development on aptos blockchain
+[Aptos CLI](https://github.com/aptos-labs/aptos-core/releases?q=CLI) is the primary tool needed for development on the Aptos blockchain

-It manages accounts, compiles and publishes modules to blockchain, resolve transactions, etc.
+It manages accounts, compiles and publishes blockchain modules, resolves transactions, etc.

 ### Instalation
 Download the binary file from [github release](https://github.com/aptos-labs/aptos-core/releases?q=CLI) and put it to any directory defined in `$PATH`

-Use `aptos config set-global-config --config-type VALUE` to chose where profiles info will be stored:
+Use `aptos config set-global-config --config-type VALUE` to choose where profiles info will be stored:
-- `Workspace` - in local directory of each project
+- `Workspace` - in a local directory of each project
-- `Global` - in `HOME` dir
+- `Global` - in the `HOME` dir

 ### Account commands
-- `aptos init` - create new on-chain account profile
+- `aptos init` - create a new on-chain account profile

   Common used option is `PROFILE`

-- `aptos account fund-with-faucet --account PROFILE` - fund specified account from faucet
+- `aptos account fund-with-faucet --account PROFILE` - fund specified account from a faucet

   Common known error is `411_LENGTH_REQUIRED`

 ### Move commands
-- `aptos move compile` - compile module depending on `Move.toml` config
+- `aptos move compile` - compile the module depending on `Move.toml` config

   Common used option is `NAMED_ADDRESSES`

-- `aptos move publish` - publish module to blockchain
+- `aptos move publish` - publish the module to blockchain

   Common used options are `NAMED_ADDRESSES` and `PROFILE`

   Common known error is `RESOURCE_NOT_FOUND`

-- `aptos move run` - run entry function of specified module
+- `aptos move run` - run entry function of the specified module

   Common used options are `FUNCTION_ID`, `TYPE_ARGS`, `ARGS` and `PROFILE`